vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 };
 ```

-We will create a `CfgFlagHandler` for each flag; this makes the process of flag handling easier.
-The fields for a `CfgFlagHandler` are as follows:
+We create an array of `CfgFlagHandler` objects—one for each flag.
+This makes the process of flag handling easier.
+The fields of `CfgFlagHandler` are as follows:

 1. The name of the flag, which is what the user would type into their config file to use the flag.
 2. The operation type, or what operation should be performed when the flag is used.
 This is either `CFH_SET`, which means to set (one) the bit, or `CFH_CLEAR`, which means to clear (zero) the bit.
 4. The location of the `flags` field relative to the parser.
-This is needed because only the parser is passed into the `cfg_process_flag` function which sets/unsets the flags.
+This is needed because eventually, only the parser is passed into the `cfg_process_flag` function so it needs to know how to find `flags`.
 5. The constant value for the flag; the location of the bit to manipulate.
 ```
 CfgFlagHandler ordered_parser_flag_handlers[] =